diagrid-labs/dapr-pluggable-component-supabase/README.md

 ## Supabase Setup

-1. Using the Supabase dashboard, create a new Supabase project.
+1. Using the Supabase dashboard, create a new project.
 2. Create a new database table with the following specifications:
     - Name: `dapr_state_store`
     - Primary Key: `id`, (int8, not null)